quadratichq/quadratic/README.md

 # Development Progress and Roadmap

-Quadratic is in ALPHA.
-We do not recommend relying on Quadratic.
+_Quadratic is in ALPHA.
+For now, we do not recommend relying on Quadratic._

 - [x] WebGL Grid (pinch and zoom grid)
 - [x] Open and Save files locally